Penrith Selective High School: History

 Penrith Selective High School was first opened in the 1930s as an intermediate school on the land adjacent to its current location (now Penrith Public School).
 The school's location was then occupied by a mansion known as The Towers.
 During the 1940s, the mansion and the land was sold to the Department of Education, who demolished the mansion and built Penrith High School, which was officially established in 1950.
 The school became academically selective in 1989.

 Two of the original foundations of the mansion have been preserved and remain in the school grounds.
 Additionally, the original plaque commemorating the opening of Penrith Intermediate School has been transferred into the present school grounds, where it currently resides in the school's archives.
 In commemoration of The Towers mansion, the annual school magazine goes by the same name.

 Enrolment

 The students of Penrith Selective High School come from an area extending from the Blue Mountains to North Sydney, from the Hawkesbury District to Luddenham.
 The school has seen significant intake from the City of Blacktown.

-Year 7

-All Year 7 enrolments are managed by the High Performing Students Unit (formerly, the Selective Schools Unit) of the NSW Department of Education.
-Each October, application forms for the selective high schools test are available from government primary schools and from the Selective Schools Unit for Year 6 students and are due to be returned that November.

-Years 8–12

-Applications for entry into Years 8–12 are managed by the school, in line with High Performing Students Unit guidelines.
-Only a small number of places are available each year since a vacancy only occur when a current student leaves the school.
-Application packages become available from the school's website or the Selective Schools Unit in Term 2 (June) each year and are returned to the school, along with supporting documentation, by the end of July.
-The deadline date for application each year is determined by the Selective Schools Unit.
-The selection committee arranges the applications in order of academic merit based upon the evidence submitted.
-The committee considers material that provides evidence of high academic achievement and participation in extracurricular activities.
-Residential status requirements and family placement claims follow the Year 7 entry criteria.
-Students must be either Australia citizens or permanent residents.